anentropic/experiments-coreml-ane-distilbert/README.md

 Inferred 1821 inputs in 64386.90ms
 ```

-So the speed is comparable to the Apple-modified version, possibly a fraction faster, but still approx 8-10x slower than the CoreML version running on the ANE.
+So the speed is comparable to the Apple-modified version, possibly a little faster, but still approx 8-10x slower than the CoreML version running on the ANE.

 ### 2. Testing exported models